BSc minor Policies, People and Nature Conservation (WUPPN)

 Central to the BSc Minor Policies, People and Nature Conservation are the key components of the interactions between society and nature.
-Environmental law, economics and policy, public administration and communication, but also the interactions of people (individually or organized) with their natural environment are discussed.
+Environmental law, policy and governance public administration and communication, but also the interactions of people (individually or organized) with their natural environment are discussed.

 The BSc minor is a good preparation for the MSc Forest and Nature Conservation for students with various backgrounds.

 After successful completion of this minor students are expected to be able to:

 - explain the functioning of natural areas as social systems at different temporal and spatial scales;

 - compare the different actors and institutions related to natural areas;

 - understand the concept of governance and explain practices of forest, nature and biodiversity governance from local to international scale;